Are gradients allowed in BIMI SVG logos?

 Do not skip DMARC

 BIMI does not start with the logo file.
 It starts with email authentication.
-A domain usually needs DMARC at enforcement, meaning p=quarantine or p=reject, before BIMI is useful with major mailbox providers.
-I would not spend hours tuning a gradient before I know the domain can pass the DMARC for BIMI requirements.
+The organizational domain and applicable sending subdomains need DMARC at enforcement, meaning p=quarantine or p=reject, applied to 100 percent of mail.
+Do not spend hours tuning a gradient before confirming the domain meets the DMARC for BIMI requirements.

-If I only need a quick readiness check before working on the SVG, I start with the domain health checker and then move into monitoring once real mail sources appear in reports.
+For a quick readiness check before working on the SVG, start with the domain health checker.
+Move into monitoring when real mail sources appear in DMARC reports.

 ?